 With student privacy and academic integrity at stake, Sapien also prioritizes security.
 Encryption, access controls, and audits safeguard sensitive educational data.
 This gives schools confidence when outsourcing labeling.

 As we shift toward more personalized, AI-powered educational models, quality training data is imperative.
 Sapien provides a fast track for schools and edtech companies to develop the datasets needed to launch advanced LLMs tailored for pedagogy.
-Ultimately, this levels the playing field so all students can benefit from innovation in machine learning and natural language processing.
+Ultimately, this levels the playing field so all students can benefit from innovation in machine learning in education and natural language processing.

 To learn more about our solutions for scalable data labeling and RLHF solutions for LLMs, book a demo with Sapien.